 Choose two professional learning opportunities for all educators leading digital citizenship instruction that support their learning goals and level up their teaching practice.

-- Attend a professional development session by Common Sense staff, a Common Sense Ambassador, or a school project lead (in-person or virtually).
+- Attend a professional development session by a school project lead, Common Sense staff, or a Common Sense Ambassador (in-person or virtually).
 This counts as two LEARN activities.

 - Attend a Common Sense webinar.
 Viewing two Common Sense webinars counts as two LEARN activities.

 - Attend a Distance Learning with Common Sense session.
 TWO Distance Learning sessions count as ONE LEARN activity.